 1. Purchase a four-year, $5,000 Arizona notary bond.

-As you did the first time you applied to become an Arizona notary, you are required to purchase a four-year, $5,000 Arizona notary bond before you start the Arizona notary renewal application process.
-Early in the application, you will be asked to indicate whether you have purchased the Arizona notary bond.
+When you first applied to become an Arizona notary, you were required to purchase a four-year, $5,000 Arizona notary bond.
+You must purchase such a notary bond once again before you start the Arizona notary renewal application process.
+When completing the application, you will be asked to indicate whether you have purchased an Arizona notary bond.
 You will then be asked to enter the following:

 2. Complete and print the Arizona notary application.

 Arizona notaries are required to complete the Arizona notary renewal application on the Arizona Secretary of State’s website.
 The name you enter on the application must match the name on the notary bond.
 For example, if you chose “Jane D. Doe” on the bond, you cannot enter “J.D.
 Doe” on the application.

 Print and sign the Arizona notary renewal application and then mail it to the Arizona Secretary of State or to the American Association of Notaries along with the notarized notary bond and a $43 filing fee.
 The Secretary of State only accepts renewal notary applications completed and printed from its website.
 Photocopies of the notary application will be rejected.
 It takes up to four weeks to process the Arizona notary application.
 You do have the option of paying an additional $25 fee to expedite processing, which will cut the time required down to two to three business days.

 3. Order an Arizona notary stamp and record book.

 The Secretary of State’s Office will process the Arizona notary renewal application and mail you the Arizona notary commission certificate.
 Once you receive your certificate, you can order your Arizona notary stamp and record book for the renewal Arizona notary commission.

 Arizona notary law requires notary supply vendors to receive a copy of the notary’s commission certificate before manufacturing a notary stamp.
 Therefore, do not be concerned if you receive such an email.